xaynetwork/xayn_discovery_app/README.md

 First, check
-fastlane's [get started section](https://docs.fastlane.tools/getting-started/ios/setup/) in the documentation to make sure you setup it locally.
+fastlane's [get started section](https://docs.fastlane.tools/getting-started/ios/setup/) in the documentation to make sure you install it locally.

 We have [custom fastlane scripts](application/fastlane) that you can run locally to make your life
 easier:

 - `$ fastlane build_runner` ensures that all dependencies are created, and property files are correctly set-up.
-- `$ fastlane check` setup all dependencies then checks if the code if properly formatted, no dart analysis issues, and all tests are passing.
+- `$ fastlane check` setup all dependencies then checks if the code is properly formatted, does not have any dart analysis issues, and all tests are passing.

 #### Gitleaks